This article series documents a journey of modifying and improving a 3D printer.

 Flex cable and mainboard connector

-While I have to admit it was a novel and somewhat clever way to avoid the usual set of dragged regular cables during the original design, it’s also arguably somewhat of an Achilles heel when it breaks and totally in the way of printer modifications.
-Any more substantial modifications such as mainboard replacements don’t just have to deal with the various other parts and bringing in a compatible new display, but also have to re-do the extruder setup completely if there is no way to interface with this special flex cable connection.
+While I have to admit the flex cables were a novel and somewhat clever way to avoid the usual set of dragged regular cables during the original design, it’s also arguably somewhat of an Achilles heel when it breaks and totally in the way of printer modifications.
+Any more substantial modifications such as mainboard replacements don’t just have to deal with the various other electronic parts and bringing in a compatible new display, but also have to re-do the extruder setup completely if there is no way to interface with this special flex cable connection.

 I’ll go into more detail on how I’ve (mostly) solved this in a later post.

-It should be noted that the flex cable causes bad electrical conditions for data and sensor lines since they’re all pushed near the high-power PWM DC and high-noise motor lines.
-Additionally, the limited pin count forces many voltage rails to be shared among components, which causes a lack of spare control lines.
+It should be noted that the flex cable strongly contributes to atrocious electrical conditions for data and sensor lines since they’re all pushed near the high-power PWM DC and high-noise motor lines.
+Additionally, the limited pin count forces many voltage rails to be shared among components, which causes a lack of spare control lines for extruder components.
 As a result, cleaner fan control via separate PWM control lines, fan tacho signals and other improvements such as fixed accelerometers aren’t possible.

 Hotend Thermocouple Usage

-As I found out during later parts of my modifications, the screwed (M3 screw) K-type thermocouple temperature sensor in the stock heater block is a really problematic part when combined with the flex cable electronic issues and a conversion chip located on the mainboard, not on the extruder PCB.
+As I found out during later parts of my modifications, the screwed (M3 screw) K-type thermocouple temperature sensor in the stock heater block is a really problematic design choice when combined with the flex cable electronic issues and a conversion chip located on the mainboard, not on the extruder PCB.

 Thermocouples generate a few millivolts worth of signal in a special metal connection and require careful compensation of unwanted temperature-dependent effects in other cable junctions.
-In the Guider II construction, the flex cable lines carrying this signal get absolutely hammered with injected noise (voltage spikes) from the parallel-running fluctuating currents to the extruder stepper motor once it is active.
-This leads to severe problems with accurate and reliable temperature readings from the thermocouple.
+In the Guider II construction, the flex cable lines carrying this signal get absolutely hammered with injected noise (voltage spikes) from the parallel-running fluctuating currents to the extruder stepper motor once it is activem which is inherent in how steppers are driven.
+This leads to severe problems for accurate and reliable temperature readings from the thermocouple.

 Thermocouple conversion circuit with <code>TI ADS1118</code> Analog-to-Digital converter